16-year-old in hospital after pumpkin slammed into his chest during game at church festival

 “But God is faithful and He’s gonna see him through," said Jan Stevens, Jacob's mom.

 Pumpkin Chunkin is a popular game at fall festivals everywhere, but accidents do happen.
-People create canons, catapults, and slingshots to shoot the pumpkins.
+People create canons, catapults, and slingshots to shoot the pumpkins into the air, or at targets, trying to see how far and how accurate they can be when shooting them.

-The slingshot device used at the church has been dismantled.
-The smashed pumpkins-- evidence of how popular the game was, still there that night.
+The slingshot device used at the church festival has been dismantled.
+The smashed pumpkins-- evidence of how popular the game was, that night--string across a path behind the church where people had "shot" them.

 “Hundreds of people used the same device," said Pastor Steve Stewart.